 Paint and varnish materials are applied to the protected surface, tend, according to multilayer systems, which may consist of primers, putties, and enamels for various purposes.
 At the same time, the paint and varnish materials must be compatible with each other.
 The ISO 12944-5 standard defines the compatibility of paint and varnish materials as the ability of two or more paint and varnish materials to be used in a coating system without revealing undesirable effects.

-This type of coating is usually classified according to three parameters: by field of application (protective and decorative), by type of film—forming substance (alkyd, alkyd-urethane, acrylic, polyurethane, epoxy compounds), by type of base (organo-soluble and water-soluble), by component (one-component and two-component compositions)
+This type of coating is usually classified according to three parameters: by area of application (industrial and decorative), by type of film—forming substance (alkyd, alkyd-urethane, acrylic, polyurethane, epoxy compounds), by type of base (organo-soluble and water-soluble), by component (one-component and two-component compositions)

 It is necessary to remove pollutants and water-soluble salts that make it difficult to process and color by removing dirt and grease (see ISO 12944-4) and degreasing.